 Keep in mind that recruiters or hiring authorities are looking for adaptable and flexible teachers to fill vacancies.
 They want teachers who will quickly adjust to the move and live in a new country and fit well with existing school staff.
 Finding the perfect international teaching position can be tough but can be easier if you do due diligence and research the country you consider teaching.

 Personal Qualities Recruiters Seeking When Interviewing Teachers

 Outgoing Nature: if you enjoy getting to know new people, engage in unfamiliar experiences, and explore different settings, you’ll likely benefit from the process of acclimating to a brand-new culture.

 Easy-going Personality: you’ll need to adapt to a range of new things to be successful in your new teaching role.

-Flexibility: plans will change, things won’t go as planned, and you’ll be able to thrive if you can work with this changes.
+Flexibility: plans will change, things won’t go as planned, and you’ll be able to thrive if you can work with these changes.